daattali/beautiful-jekyll/covid-policy.md

 Balaclavas, items made of thin & stretchy materials, and single-layer cloth masks alone are not acceptable masks, they must be combined with another type of face covering.

-Masks may be temporarily removed while eating such​​​​ as in the dining & bar area of the hotel, or at the sponsor dinner, but must put back on immediately when finished eating.
+Masks may be temporarily removed while eating such as in the dining & bar area of the hotel, or at the sponsor dinner, but must put back on immediately when finished eating.

 Woodwind, brass, and other breath powered instruments may not be played in any convention space other than as a scheduled performance, as masking such instruments is impractical.